 Difficulties continue in engaging with the parents of secondary-school pupils.
+Further data is of secondary-school pupils.
 Further data is required on the best ways for schools to engage with these parents.
 Additionally, consideration could be given to the role and functions of Parent Councils in secondary schools and whether this needs to be different from that of primary schools.